clydebarrow/esphome-docs-hugo/content/components/wireguard.md

   for additional information.

 {{< warning >}}
-To successfully use this component you must have |wireguard| also on your remote host (already installed and ready to accept connections).
+To successfully use this component you must have unicode:: WireGuard 0xAE also on your remote host (already installed and ready to accept connections).
 If you don't have it please read the section [Remote peer setup]({{< ref "components/wireguard#wireguard-installation" >}}).